Physical Therapy

 Whether you’re recovering from injury, training through pain, or chasing your next big goal, our physical therapists blend hands-on care with objective data to guide every decision.
 We bring deep clinical expertise and a compassionate, client-centered approach to every session—and we work together as a team to ensure you get the best possible care at every step.
 At SportsLab, you’re not just getting a PT.
 You’re gaining a support system.

-Matt is in network with Aetna, Blue Cross Blue Shield (most plans), and First Choice.
-Matt is not accepting new Medicare patients as his panel is full.
+IN Network with Aetna, Blue Cross Blue Shield (most plans), and First Choice.

 With nearly 40 years of experience in sports injury rehabilitation, Matt Walsh brings unmatched expertise to treating athletes at every level.
 Originally trained in Australia, he has worked at the highest levels of sport in the USA and Canada, including with the Canadian National Cross-Country Ski Team, the Nike Oregon Project, and USA Touch Rugby.